kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/tracing.md

       telemetry:
         tracing:
           enabled: true #(1)!
+          tracePathFull: true #(2)!
-          attributes: #(2)!
+          attributes: #(3)!
             component: "gateway"
-    db:
+    jdbc:
       telemetry:
         tracing:
-          enabled: false #(3)!
+          enabled: false #(4)!
     ```

     1. Enables tracing for the HTTP server (default: `true`).
+    2. Adds the real request path as `url.path` to the HTTP server span (default: `true`).
-    2. Per-span attributes added only to HTTP server spans (default: `{}`).
+    3. Per-span attributes added only to HTTP server spans (default: `{}`).
-    3. Disables tracing for database queries (default: `true`).
+    4. Disables tracing for database queries (default: `true`).

 Module-specific tracing parameters are also described in those modules' own documentation, for example [HTTP server](http-server.md), [HTTP client](http-client.md), [gRPC server](grpc-server.md), [gRPC client](grpc-client.md), and [Kafka](kafka.md).

 ## Context propagation { #propagation }

-Kora stitches distributed traces together with the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard: every instrumented client injects the current `traceparent` into the outgoing carrier, and every instrumented server extracts it to establish the parent of the new `Span`.
+Kora stitches distributed traces together with the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard through `W3CTraceContextPropagator`.
 This happens automatically and requires no configuration:

+- **HTTP server** — `traceparent` is extracted from the request headers and becomes the parent of the server `Span`; the identifiers of that span are then written back into the **response** headers, so a caller can correlate the response with the trace.
-- **HTTP** — `traceparent` is injected into request headers by the HTTP client and extracted from request headers by the HTTP server.
+- **Kafka** — `traceparent` is injected into the record headers by the producer and extracted from the record headers by the consumer, so each `<topic> process record` span continues the producer's trace.
+- **gRPC client** — `traceparent` is injected into the call metadata.
-- **Kafka** — `traceparent` is injected into record headers by the producer and extracted from record headers by the consumer (the per-record `process` span also links back to the batch `receive` span).
+- **gRPC server** — `traceparent` is extracted from the call metadata and injected back into the response headers metadata.
-- **gRPC** — `traceparent` is injected into call metadata by the client and extracted from metadata by the server.
+- **JMS consumer** — `traceparent` is extracted from the message properties.
-- **JMS** — `traceparent` is extracted from message properties by the consumer.
+- **Camunda REST and Zeebe worker** — `traceparent` is extracted from the request headers and the job headers respectively.

+The Kora HTTP client is the exception: it opens a `CLIENT` span for the outgoing call so the call is visible in your own trace, but it does **not** write `traceparent` into the outgoing request.
+If a downstream service has to continue the same trace, add the header yourself in an `HttpServerInterceptor`-style [HTTP client interceptor](http-client.md).

-Because the current `Span` lives in the Kora `Context`, any span you create manually (see [Synchronous tracing](#tracing-sync)) is automatically picked up and propagated by the instrumented clients called within the same context — you do not need to pass headers yourself.
+Within one service nothing has to be propagated by hand: the current `Span` lives in a `ScopedValue`, so a span you create manually (see [Synchronous tracing](#tracing-sync)) automatically becomes the parent of everything called inside it, in the same thread.
+Crossing a thread boundary is the one case that needs explicit work — see [Asynchronous tracing](#async-tracing).

 ## Sampling { #sampling }

-The core tracing components are provided by `OpentelemetryTracingModule` as `@DefaultComponent`, which means each of them can be overridden by declaring your own component of the same type:
+The core tracing components are provided by `OpentelemetryTracingModule` as `@DefaultComponent`, which means each of them can be replaced by declaring your own component of the same type:

 - `Sampler` — decides which `Span` are recorded.
 The default is `Sampler.parentBased(Sampler.alwaysOn())`, i.e. record every root `Span` and follow the parent's decision for child `Span`.
 - `IdGenerator` — generates trace and span identifiers.
 The default is `IdGenerator.random()`.
 - `Supplier<SpanLimits>` — limits on attributes, events, and links per `Span`.
 The default is `SpanLimits.getDefault()`.
+- `KoraTracer` — the helper used for [manual spans](#tracing-sync).

+The exporter modules declare `SpanExporter` and `SpanProcessor` as `@DefaultComponent` too, so an application can send spans somewhere else entirely by providing its own.

 To apply head-based sampling, override the `Sampler` factory method in your application, for example to record roughly 10% of root traces: